 - IPCL - Indian Petro Chemicals Limited

 - Jobs in Irrigation Departments

-Similarly, many public sector companies also offer many job positions to students who have completed their polytechnic courses.
-Especially the companies that deal in the domains of construction, manufacturing, electronics, and communications, etc. provide several roles for polytechnic graduates.
+Similarly, many public sector companies also offer many job positions to students who have completed their polytechnic courses after 10th Class.
+Especially the companies that deal in the domains of construction, manufacturing, electronics, communications, etc. provide several roles for polytechnic graduates.
 Some of the companies that recruit students who have a degree in a polytechnic course are given below:

 - Construction Firms - DLF, Unitech, Jaypee Associated, Mitas, GMR Infra, etc.